-We've talked about skills.
+We've talked about capabilities.
 We've talked about jobs.
 But what if the very foundation we've built the workforce on needs to be reimagined?

 In this episode, Reejig CEO Siobhan Savage sits down with Amy Wilson.
 Amy is a former Product Strategy leader at SAP SuccessFactors and Workday.
 She is now Product Strategy Advisor at Reejig.
 Together they explore the messy, urgent, and exciting business of reinventing how work works.